 victims for human sacrifice on this night.
 Again, "Satanists" and "Witches"

-are two terms that are used interchangeably throughout the tract.
+are used interchangeably throughout the tract.
 10

 ||"Happy Halloween" describes how some youths visited a haunted house